 25. You refer back to this post as a checklist

-Thank you for reading this edition of “Laughing Your Way through Infertility” and if you need some additional humor or missed the last post, “The Eleven Commandments of Trying to Conceive,” then you can find it by clicking here.
+Thank you for reading this edition of “Laughing Your Way through Infertility”.
+If you need some additional humor and would like to read part two, click here.
+O if you missed the last post, “The Eleven Commandments of Trying to Conceive,” then you can also find it by clicking here.